 |Horizontally Acquired ORFs||209||228||73|

-HGT is known to promote ARG dissemination between bacteria (Hawkey & Jones, 2009; Gaze et al., 2013; Pehrsson et al., 2016); hence, we compared ARGs present in A. cryaerophilus to those present in A. butzleri in order to identify those that are of possible HGT origin.
+HGT is known to promote ARG dissemination between bacteria (Hawkey & Jones, 2009; Gaze et al., 2013; Pehrsson et al., 2016); hence, we compared the presumptive ARGs present in A. cryaerophilus to those present in A. butzleri in order to identify those that are of possible HGT origin.
 We identified 140 putative genes belonging to 29 antibiotic resistance categories in A. butzleri, and out of the 25 antibiotic resistance categories present in A. cryaerophilus, 23 were present in A. butzleri, with two categories (Glycylcycline and Roxithromycin resistance) found only in A. cryaerophilus, and six categories (Bicyclomycin, Elfamycin, Isoniazid, Kanamycin, Streptomycin, and Teicoplanin resistance) exclusive to A. butzleri (Table 1).
 However, within each category large differences in gene content was observed between the two bacteria, with only 54 genes shared between A. cryaerophilus and A. butzleri.
 These data show that even though the antibiotic resistance capabilities of both bacteria overlap, their respective gene repertoires were largely assembled through independent HGT events.
-Transposons and bacteriophages are important agents of HGT in bacteria, and we found several transposases and bacteriophage ORFs in A. cryaerophilus (61 transposase ORFs, 290 phage ORFs) and A. butzleri (57, 320) (Fig. 2 and Table 1, Table S2 ).
-Additionally, we discovered that several of the ARGs in A. cryaerophilus were located in close proximity to transposases or bacteriophage genes (Fig. 4), suggestive of a role for these mobile genetic elements in the accumulation of ARGs in this emerging pathogen.
+Transposons and bacteriophages are important agents of HGT in bacteria, and we found several transposases and bacteriophage ORFs in A. cryaerophilus (61 transposase ORFs, 290 phage ORFs) and A. butzleri (57, 320) (Fig. 2 and Table 1, Table S2).
+Additionally, we discovered that several of the candidate ARGs in A. cryaerophilus were located in close proximity to transposases or bacteriophage genes (Fig. 4), suggestive of a role for these mobile genetic elements in the accumulation of ARGs in this emerging pathogen.

 Presence and expression of virulence factors in sewage